DevAlexandroG/ExcelApp/README.md

 Both files have five columns:
 "ID", "Cargo Name", "Cipher", "Effective Date From", "Effective Date To".

-If the value in the "Effective Date From" column is empty, it means there is no start date.
-If the value in the "Effective Date To" column is empty, it means there is no end date.
-If both columns have empty values, it means the period is valid indefinitely.
+1) If the value in the "Effective Date From" column is empty, it means there is no start date.
+2) If the value in the "Effective Date To" column is empty,it means there is no end date.
+3) If both columns have empty values, it means the period is valid indefinitely.

 The program should be implemented using Blazor WebAssembly.
 It should consist of a single page that includes the following components:

 1) A field for uploading two files simultaneously.

 2) Two fields for specifying dates: "Start Date of the Period"